vraj-ui/vraj-ui/README.md

-### Hi there 👋
+### Hi there I'm Vraj 👋

-👨🏻‍🎓I'm student of Computer Engineering
+👨🏻‍🎓I'm a student of Computer Engineering

 - 🔭 I’m currently working on "Can't say that"
 - 🌱 I’m currently learning Cs.